Clair is an introvert, programmer, Leo, photographer, and writer.

 While I was listening to old love songs on YouTube, I came across the song "Sometimes Love Just Ain't Enough" by Patti Smyth.
 When I was a teenager, I used to hate that song.
 For me, love was more than enough to make the relationship work, and any relationship could withstand any challenges as long as there was love.

 Since then, I have loved someone with every morsel of my soul, with every beat of my heart, and more than I ever loved anyone in my life.
 I tried to hold on and fight for our relationship but despite everything that I've done, it will never be enough.

-I watched different romantic movies like The Notebook and was hoping for the happy ending like what Allie and Noah had.
-I had a flicker of hope that maybe someday, our right timing will come and we'll be back together again.
-But now I realize, life is not like the movies.
+I watched different romantic movies like The Notebook and hoped for a happy ending like Allie and Noah had.
+I had a flicker of hope that maybe someday, our right timing would come, and we'd be back together again.
+But now, I realize that life is not like the movies.

-Love does not equate to compatibility.
 This is the hardest pill to swallow.
-We can love someone so much and they would also love us in return, but sometimes we all have different wants and needs in life.
+We can love someone so much, and they would also love us in return, but sometimes we all have different wants and needs in life.
 Sometimes when we love someone, it doesn't mean that they are our good long-term partners.
 We could have different goals and values from them too.
 Like what is usually said, we must use not only our hearts but our minds too.

 We could fall in love so many times in our lifetime.
 We could fall in love with a good or bad person.
 We could fall in love when we are young or when we are old.
 Love is not unique.
 Neither is it scarce.

 Love is just a small piece of the puzzle, but self-respect, trust, and dignity are the bigger pieces.
 We could lose love and find it somewhere else but never find ourselves.
 Life does not equate to love.
 Love is wonderful.
 Love is a beautiful feeling.
 But love alone is never enough.